The Queen Bee: Ruler of the Hive

 Q: How does the virgin queen bee become a mated queen?

 A: The virgin queen bee becomes a mated queen through the process of mating flight.
 She leaves the hive and mates with multiple male bees (drones) in mid-air.
-The sperm she collects during these flights will be used to fertilize her eggs throughout her life.
+The sperm she collects during these flights will be used to fertilise her eggs throughout her life.

 Q: What happens if the queen bee dies?

 A: If the queen bee dies, the hive is at risk.
-The colony will eventually recognize the absence of their queen and begin the process of replacing her.
+The colony will eventually recognise the absence of their queen and begin the process of replacing her.
 Worker bees will select young larvae to be fed special royal jelly, which allows them to develop into new queens.

 Q: How do bees identify the queen bee?